directus/directus/docs/getting-started/installation/gcp.md

 - You should make your CloudSQL instance only accessible through a private IP and VPC connector.
 This way only your current cloud project is able to access the database.
 More on this [here](https://cloud.google.com/sql/docs/postgres/connect-run#private-ip).
-- You should not store your .env file locally and build it into your Dockerfile.
-Ideally you should save your .env file in [Google Cloud Secret Manager](https://cloud.google.com/secret-manager) and in your CI/CD pipeline retrieve it and put it in your conainter.
-Or, even better, let the container pick the .env up at runtime from Google Secret Manager.
+- You should not store your `.env` file locally and build it into your Dockerfile.
+Ideally you should save your `.env` file in [Google Cloud Secret Manager](https://cloud.google.com/secret-manager) and in your CI/CD pipeline retrieve it and add it to your conainter.
+Or, even better, let the container pick the `.env` up at runtime from Google Secret Manager.
 - Cloud Run typically allocates resources in a request context.
 Meaning async hooks etc will get drastically less CPU and memory, often even resulting in those processes not completing.
 You have two options:
   [CPU allocation](https://cloud.google.com/run/docs/configuring/cpu-allocation) that is always allocated (which will